cyberbotics/webots-doc/guide/tutorial-3-appearance-15-minutes.md

 <!-- -->

-> **note**:
+> **Note**:
-Open the "bricks.png" texture in an image viewer while you observe how it is mapped onto the Sphere node in Webots.
+Open the "red_brick_wall.jpg" texture in an image viewer while you observe how it is mapped onto the Sphere node in Webots.

 <!-- -->